Introduction to Beguine Again

 Our focus is on sacred space (common ground) and activism as expressed through the arts.
 Our work covers four quarterly themes—SustainABILITY, Waging Peace, Social Justice, and Life of the Spirit & Activism—from a range of affirming perspectives expressed respectfully primarily through literature—poetry, poetry, fiction, creative nonfiction— and the arts—music, visual art, videos, photography, and reviews.

-We share work here that is representative of universal human values however differently they might be expressed in our varied religions and cultures.
-We feel that our art and our Internet-facilitated social connection offer a means to see one another in our simple humanity, as brothers and sisters, and not as “other.”
+We share work here representative of shared human values, however differently those values might be expressed in our various religions and cultures.
+We feel that our art and our Internet-facilitated social connection offer a means to see one another in our full humanity, as brothers and sisters, and not as “Others.”

-COPYRIGHT: 2011-2017, all rights reserved.
+COPYRIGHT: 2011-2022, all rights reserved.
 Please do not print or post material from this site without asking permission of the author or authors.
 Leave your request in the comments section under the poem or feature and the author will get back to you.
 Thank you!

-Subscribe to enjoy every issue of The BeZine.
+Follow us to enjoy every issue of The BeZine.
 The BeZine is a volunteer effort, a gift of love.

 On behalf of The Bardo Group Beguines and

 in the spirit of peace, love (respect) and community,

 This was originally written, edited, and updated over time by our beloved founding editor of blessed memory, Jamie Dedes, who left this world near the end of 2020.
 The current editors of The BeZine will continue to edit and update as The BeZine continues its mission, but we leave Jamie’s signature as her founding mission continues to underlie all we do.